George W. Hart

 Software for Scalars:

-A very useful computer program (which I have written and placed in the public domain) for manipulating, converting, and calculating with dimensioned scalars is available by anonymous FTP from many places, including my FTP directory and SimTel and Garbo.
-The program, DimCalc, runs under Windows on PC compatibles and other machines which run Microsoft Windows 3.1 or higher software.
+A very useful computer program (which I have written and placed in the public domain) for manipulating, converting, and calculating with dimensioned scalars is available, DimCalc, runs under Windows 3.1 or higher software.
 The file to get is DimCalc.zip which is a compressed package of the software and extensive on-line help information.
-Also get the vbrun300.dll subroutine file if you do not have it on your system already.
+Expand the directory someplace and double click the dimcalc.exe file within it to run the program.

 2. Nonintrusive Appliance Load Monitoring